An RV basically is a home on wheels, so it would make sense for you to be able to carry passengers in it, right?

 Do not leave pets in the RV

-Just like it is with children, you should not leave your pets alone in the RV while it is in motion.
-They will have no idea what’s going on, and they may panic and get destructive.
+Like it is with children, you should not leave your pets alone in the RV while it is in motion.
+They will have no idea what’s happening, and they may panic and become destructive.
 Even if you have your pet in a crate, do not leave them alone in the back of the RV.

-Accidents do happen, unfortunately, and to make sure that the RV’s passengers can easily exit to safety, you need to consider leaving a couple of emergency exits for them.
+Unfortunately, accidents do happen, and to ensure that the RV’s passengers can easily exit safely, you need to consider leaving a couple of emergency exits for them.

-For example, the RV doors should be unlocked while driving so that the passengers could easily leave in an emergency.
-While leaving the doors open may seem counterintuitive to safety, it can be disastrous to cut the passengers’ way to safety by locking the doors.
+For example, the RV doors should be unlocked while driving so passengers can quickly leave in an emergency.
+While leaving the doors open may seem counterintuitive to safety, cutting the passengers’ way to safety by locking the doors can be disastrous.

-In addition to leaving the doors open, consider equipping the passengers with glass breakers so that they have an extra way of exiting the RV if the doors are blocked off.
+In addition to leaving the doors open, consider equipping the passengers with glass breakers to exit the RV if the doors are blocked off.
 Make sure to get a good and reliable glass breaker that can easily break tempered glass.
-Some glass breakers can also slice through seatbelts, which also is a thing to look for.
+Some glass breakers can also slice through seatbelts, which is also something to look for.

 Minimize movement in the RV

-This isn’t only a safety precaution – remember, in some states, passengers are required to wear seatbelts at all times while the RV is in motion, and not doing so would be a violation of state laws.
+This isn’t only a safety precaution – remember, in some states, passengers must wear seatbelts at all times while the RV is in motion, and not doing so would violate state laws.

 Do not sleep in the RV

-You should not sleep in the RV while it is in motion.
-If you have to take a nap, then at least do so in a passenger seat while buckled.
+It would be best not to sleep in the RV while it is in motion.
+If you must nap, at least do so in a passenger seat while buckling.

-Secondly, as we mentioned above, it would be a violation of the law not to wear seatbelts in a moving RV.
+Secondly, as mentioned above, it would violate the law of not wearing seatbelts in a moving RV.

-Likewise, it is unwise to use the bathroom while the RV in motion.
-While nothing prevents you from doing so, the bathroom is probably the worst place to be in in an accident.
-If you need to use the bathroom, then have the RV pull over so that you could do everything in safety.
+Likewise, using the bathroom while the RV is in motion is unwise.
+While nothing prevents you from doing so, the bathroom is probably the worst place to be in an accident.
+If you need to use the bathroom, then have the RV pull over so that you can do everything safely.
 Plus, the driver will get a chance to have a short break!

 Do not cook in a moving RV

-Cooking in a moving RV is perhaps the most dangerous thing that one could do while on the road.
-Cooking in a confined area is dangerous on its own, let alone cooking when the RV is in motion.
+Cooking in a moving RV is perhaps the most dangerous thing to do while on the road.
+Cooking in a confined area is risky, let alone cooking when the RV is in motion.
 Plus, it’s inconvenient, so why even bother?

 With all of the above being said, should you even be in a moving RV in the first place?

-We’d say that unless it is absolutely necessary, you shouldn’t be carrying passengers in a towable RV.
-If your tow vehicle has enough passenger seats, then all your companions should be with you in the car.
+We’d say that you shouldn’t carry passengers in a towable RV unless necessary.
+If your tow vehicle has enough passenger seats, all your companions should be in the car.

-Aside from that, there is really no point in having people in an RV since it is unsafe to sleep, cook, or do anything in there aside from beating seated and buckled in a passenger seat.
-You may only watch TV or play video games in an RV, but only if you are safely seated, not to mention that you could set up a TV in your car if you have free room for it.
+Aside from that, there is really no point in having people in an RV since it is unsafe to sleep, cook, or do anything in there except be safely seated and buckled in a passenger seat.
+You may only watch TV or play video games in an RV if you are safely seated.
+You could also set up a TV in your car if you have free room for it.

 Things are a bit easier in motorhomes, but the same rules apply to them.

-In the end, if riding in an RV is illegal in your state, do not try to game the system.
-And if it is allowed without any safety rules, then you should follow the safety precautions listed above nonetheless.
+If riding in an RV is illegal in your state, do not try to game the system.
+You should follow the safety precautions listed above if it is allowed without any safety rules.